SnowPerfectDev/Code-Snippets/Shell Script/git-clone-silent/README.md

 > Notes:
-* Both Scripts do almost the same thing.
+* Both "gc" and "clonex" scripts do almost the same thing